Tensor Rank and Complexity: Tensor Rank and Border Rank

 where we equip $(\prC^a)^\vee$ with the dual basis $( \alpha_0, \alpha_1 )$ of $( a_0, a_1 )$.
 Using the identification $\prC^b \otimes \prC^c \cong \prC^{2 \times 2}$ the first contraction induces the pencil

-The dashed arrow indicates that $\Gamma$ is in general only a rational function, since it may not be defined on certain points of $\prP^1$. \\ If the first contraction of $t$ has rank one, then the rows of the matrix in \eqref{pr:eqPencilContraction} are linearly dependent.
-Comparing this with \eqref{pr:eqPencilMap} we conclude that the image of $\Gamma$ collapses to a point in $\prP(\prC^{2 \times 2})$, because the two matrices in \eqref{pr:eqPencilMap} are linearly dependent.
-The latter also yields, that $\Gamma$ is not everywhere defined.
-On the other hand, if the contraction has rank two, then for similar reasons the image of $\Gamma$ is a projective line in $\prP(\prC^{2 \times 2})$ and $\Gamma$ is everywhere defined.
-These considerations also hold for the two other pencils coming from the second and third contraction of $t$. \\ Now, we examine the specific behaviour of the pencils for each orbit.
+The dashed arrow indicates that $\Pi$ is in general only a rational function, since it may not be defined on certain points of $\prP^1$.

+If the first contraction of $t$ has rank one, then the rows of the matrix in \eqref{pr:eqPencilContraction} are linearly dependent.
+Comparing this with \eqref{pr:eqPencilMap} we conclude that the image of $\Pi$ collapses to a point in $\prP(\prC^{2 \times 2})$, because the two matrices in \eqref{pr:eqPencilMap} are linearly dependent.
+The latter also yields, that $\Pi$ is not everywhere defined.
+On the other hand, if the contraction has rank two then, for similar reasons, the image of $\Pi$ is a projective line in $\prP(\prC^{2 \times 2})$ and $\Pi$ is everywhere defined.
+These considerations also hold for the two other pencils coming from the second and third contraction of $t$.

+Now, we examine the specific behaviour of the pencils for each orbit.
 To do so, we proceed in the same order as given in Tables~\ref{pr:tabOrbitsProj} and \ref{pr:tabRepresentativesC2} and choose the corresponding representatives.
 Let $Q \cong \prP^1 \times \prP^1$ be the Segre variety in $\prP(\prC^{2 \times 2})$.
-It has degree two and consists of the rank one matrices. \\ \textbf{1.)} The multilinear rank is $(2,2,2)$, so all pencils are projective lines in $\prP(\prC^{2 \times 2})$.
-For the representative $a_0b_0c_0 + a_1b_1c_1$ all three contractions give the same pencil, namely
+It has degree two and consists of the rank one matrices.